-Grassroots Artists MovEment (G.A.ME) in Bedford-Stuyvesant, Brooklyn, NY.
+Grassroots Artists MovEment (G.A.ME) in Bedford-Stuyvesant, Brooklyn, NY is a fully 501 c3 organization.

 The mission of the Grassroots Artists MovEment (G.A.ME) is to use Hip-Hop art and social justice programming to empower poor Black and Latino communities against socio-economic and political injustices.
 We aim to help our community control the resources we create.
 Using Hip-Hop’s historically powerful anthems against social injustice we address youth incarceration, poor healthcare access, and the labor issues affecting artists.
 G.A.ME has focused on three main components: artists, young people and health care inequity.